Updated December 2022

 ☑️ Repairing and replacing parts for entire refrigeration, air conditioning, ventilation, or heat pump systems

 ☑️ Calibrating systems and performing routine maintenance

-Important: HVAC technicians often work on gas-fired units, which requires a gas technician license.
-It's wise to choose a combined HVAC and Gas Technician program, which fully prepares you to write the TSSA gas technician exam after graduation.
+Important: HVAC technicians often work on gas-fired units, which requires a gas technician licence.
+It's wise to choose a combined HVAC and gas technician program that fully prepares you to write the Technical Stanar Technical Standards & Safety Authority (TSSA) gas technician exam after graduation.

 2. What Will You Learn in Pre-aprenticeship HVAC & Gas Technician Training?

 A combined HVAC and gas technician program covers a lot of ground.
 Students learn how heating and cooling systems work, plus the fundamentals of HVAC installation, maintenance, diagnostics, and repair.

 Herzing's program runs for 52 weeks and includes total preparation for gas technician level 3 and 2 exams (you have to pass level 3 before you can take level 2).